-Increasingly, companies in Eu-

-rope, America and Australasia are moving towards a 4 day week because it has been shown that taking fewer holidays is linked to poor health.
+Increasingly, companies in Europe, America and Australasia are moving towards a 4 day week because it has been shown that taking fewer holidays is linked to poor health.
 Google doesn't implement a 4 day work week but they have a policy that is similar.
 It is called the 20 % time rule, and you can hear the former CEO of Google talk about it yourself.
-This is a rule that employees should spend 1/5th of their time (i.e. one day out of 5) working on something unrelated to their specific job.
+Working on something unrelated to their specific job.
 Back when this idea first became famous, a lot of people thought it was stupid and wouldn't last, however the company has gone from strength to strength and, even now, they still win the title of most innovative company.
-I'm happy working 5 days of the week and I don't expect you to work more than that.
+The happy working 5 days of the week and I don't expect you to work more than that.
 I also don't expect to see you in the office all of the time.
 If you study and write while at home with you parents it still counts as work done.

 If you are ever sick, please do NOT come to the office.
 I know some people think that this is a display of commitment to their work but I really don't.
 I don't want your illness and nor does anybody else.
 If you need time off, take time off.
 Similarly, if you are not sick but need to stay home because of, for example, a sports injury or pregnancy, it is possible for you to accomplish work while outside of the office.
-We can arrange Zoom meetings or alternatives so
+We can arrange Skype meetings or alternatives so

-$^8\mathrm{Virtanen}$ M $et\,al.$ American Journal of Epidemiology, vol. 1, no. 7, pp. 586, 2012.
+10Virtanen M et al. American Journal of Epidemiology, vol. 1, no. 7, pp. 586, 2012.

-$^9$ Virtanen M, et al. PLoS One 7, 1 2012
+11Virtanen M, et al. PLoS One 7, 1 2012

-$^{10}\mathrm{M}$ .
+12M.
 Björnmalm, Science, doi:10.1126/science.caredit.aax5716

-&lt;sup>11"The mental health of PhD researchers demands urgent attention," Nature, vol. 575, pp. 257-258, 2019 https://mashable.com/2018/05/11/google-20-percent-rule/#0uoJ09zf5kqU
+13"The mental health of PhD researchers demands urgent attention," Nature, vol. 575, pp. 257-258, 2019

-&lt;sup>12S.
-Shinton, "Resilience Toolkit: A Physicist's Guide to Building and Maintaining Wellbeing", Institute of Physics, that progress in your research can still be made.
-However, overall you will be most productive on campus and, if you are able to do so, please try to be around between 10am-4pm.
+14S.
+Shinton, "Resilience Toolkit: A Physicist's Guide to Building and Maintaining Wellbeing", Institute of Physics, 2019.

-&lt;sup>13T.E.
+15T.E.
 Strandberg et al. European Geriatric Medicine, vol. 8, no. 3, p.
 260, 2017.